AaronRobinsonMSFT/COMInterop/readme.md

 When done with the project, remember to unregister the COM server with `regsvr32.exe` passing the `/u` flag (e.g. `regsvr32.exe /u ComServer.dll`).

-A project demonstrating Registration Free (RegFree) COM is also included.

-Running the RegFree COM server with Net client example:

-1) Load ComInterop.sln in Visual Studio
-2) Build desired solution configuration (e.g. `Debug|x86`)
-    * The current solution only supports the "F5" experience for the `AnyCPU` and `x86` platforms in RegFree COM.
-3) Set the `NetClient_RegFree` project as the StartUp project
-4) Press "F5" from within Visual Studio to debug

 Running Net server with COM client example:

 1) Load ComInterop.sln in Visual Studio